-Spanish Lime or Guinep is a Lychee (Litchi chinensis) relative originating in northern parts of South America.
-Nowadays, the tree found throughout Central American and the Caribbean, including the Florida Keys at the southernmost tip of the United States.
+Spanish lime or Guinep is a Lychee (Litchi chinensis) relative originating in northern areas of South America.
+Nowadays, the tree is found throughout Central American and the Caribbean, including the Florida Keys at the southernmost tip of the United States.

-It can grow into a large tree reaching heights of up to 25 m (85 ft), though is more typically 9 to 18 m (30 to 60 ft) tall.
-On open sites, it develops a stout trunk, sometimes with fluting in large trees, supporting a densely leafy rounded crown.
+It can grow into a large tree reaching up to 25 m (85 ft), though it is typically 9 to 18 m (30 to 60 ft) tall.
+It develops a stout trunk on open sites, sometimes with fluting in large trees, supporting a densely leafy rounded crown.
 The bark is grey and smooth.

-The leaves are compound, made up of four, sometimes six, green leaflets arranged in pairs along the length.
-They are briefly deciduous in areas with a pronounced dry season but are otherwise evergreen, remaining on the tree in all seasons and in a dense arrangement that casts a deep shade.
+The leaves are compound, consisting of four, sometimes six, green leaflets arranged in pairs along the length.
+They are briefly deciduous in areas with a pronounced dry season.
+Otherwise, they remain on the tree in all seasons and in a dense arrangement that casts a deep shade.

-The flowers are small, green-white, sweetly fragrant and with male and female flowers on separate trees, though some trees also have bisexual or perfect flowers mixed in.
+The flowers are small, green-white, sweetly fragrant and with male and female flowers on separate trees.
+However, some trees also have bisexual or perfect flowers mixed in.
 They bloom from spring to summer, coinciding with the transition from the dry to the rainy season in its native range, borne in finger-like clusters at the ends of the branches.

-Fertilised flowers are followed by small round fruit in clusters resembling bunches of large grapes.
-The fruit ripening from mid-summer to early autumn, with thin, leathery green skin enclosing jelly-like, translucent orange pulp surrounding a large seed, though some may be double-seeded.
-Fruit size varies with the variety and growing conditions, ranging from 2 to 4 cm (0.75 to 1.5 in) in diameter.
+Fertilised flowers develop into small round fruit in clusters resembling a bunch of giant green grapes.
+The fruit ripen from mid-summer to early autumn with thin, leathery green skin enclosing translucent, jelly-like orange pulp around a large seed, though some fruit may be double-seeded.
+Fruit size varies with the variety and growing conditions, ranging from 2 to 4 cm (0.75 to 1.5 in)in diameter.

-The tree is cultivated primarily for its fruit, though its attractive form and dense, wide-spreading crown has led to it being planted as a shade or street tree in some areas.
+Spanish lime is cultivated primarily for its fruit.
+Still, its attractive form and dense, wide-spreading crown has also seen it planted as a shade tree in gardens in some areas.